BoghanPonomarev/uplan-validation-lib/README.md

 In all cases if it is not validation error or this validation error not corresponds to UserValidationFailDto.class mapping - nothing will thrown, so that you can continue processing 400 http response.

-And finally, it will be very convenient if you announce ResponseEntityExceptionHandler.class in the service client, so errors can pass through it without redefinition.
+And finally, it will be very convenient if you ignore validation exceptions in the service client, so exceptions can pass through it without redefinition.

-     @Bean
-     public ResponseEntityExceptionHandler validationExceptionHandler() {
-         return new ValidationExceptionHandler();
-     }

 Hope I have a little easier development for you, good luck